WhiteLotus: Walking Through a UEFI Bootkit

 Do you know BlackLotus?

 WhiteLotus got its name from there.
-Not because I wanted to make “the same thing but cooler” or something like that.
+Not because I wanted to make “the same thing but cooler.”
 The idea was more like: okay, BlackLotus showed how serious this class of attack can be, so let’s build a research-oriented project where I can understand the boot chain with my own hands.
-BlackLotus was bypassing Secure Boot, while WhiteLotus, on the other hand, runs on systems without Secure Boot.
-Therefore, ‘WhiteLotus’ represents this.
+BlackLotus was bypassing Secure Boot, while WhiteLotus runs on systems without Secure Boot — that difference is basically what the name represents.

-WhiteLotus demonstrates how the Windows boot path can be intercepted before the kernel starts, and I separated the project into two parts because the firmware logic and the Windows deployment logic solve different problems.
-Keeping them apart makes the chain easier to reason about:
+I separated the project into two parts because the firmware logic and the Windows deployment logic solve different problems:

 Walking Into the Boot Chain